Denise Coates: Bet365

-In January 2000, Coates purchased the domain name Bet365.com.
+Coates purchased the domain name Bet365.com in April 2000.
 Bet365.com was launched in 2001 as an online betting site.
 The business borrowed £15 million from RBS against the family's betting shop estate.
 In 2005, these shops were sold to Coral for £40 million, which allowed Coates to pay off the loan to RBS.

 As of 2016, Bet365 is one of the world's largest online gambling companies, with $2 billion in revenues and facilitating $45 billion in yearly bets.
 The company also owns a majority stake in Stoke City Football Club.
 In 2015, Bet365 moved its headquarters from Stoke to Gibraltar because of its favourable regulations.
 Coates still runs the company alongside her brother, and co-CEO, John Coates.

 Coates owns around half of Bet365.
-Her personal fortune was estimated at $5.2 billion in December 2022.

-Coates is unusual amongst high-net-worth individuals in taking the majority of her income as salary rather than dividends.
+She is unusual amongst high-net-worth individuals in taking the majority of her income as salary rather than dividends.
 In 2018 she was the highest paid woman in the world.
-She was the highest taxpayer in Britain from 2019-2022.
-In 2017, Coates was criticised for paying herself £217 million, with Mike Dixon, CEO of Addaction, saying "It cannot be right that the CEO of a betting company is paid 22 times more than the whole industry ‘donates’ to treatment."
-In 2018, it was announced that her salary had increased to £265 million, around 9,500 times more than the average UK salary, with Luke Hildyard of the High Pay Centre commenting, "Obviously, people who build successful companies need to be rewarded for their hard work, but this is an obscene amount of money for someone who is already a billionaire.
-It's weird to think that someone so rich would want to get their hands on even more, rather than put it to a more useful purpose."
+She was the highest taxpayer in Britain from 2019–2022.
+In 2017, Coates was criticised for paying herself £217 million, with Mike Dixon, CEO of Addaction, saying "It cannot be right that the CEO of a betting company is paid 22 times more than the whole industry 'donates' to treatment."
+In 2018, it was announced that her salary had increased to £265 million, around 9,500 times more than the average UK salary, with Luke Hildyard of the High Pay Centre commenting, "There is an increasing perception that big business only serves the interests of an elite few – a billionaire taking hundreds of millions more from a company that profits, in part, from other people's addictions does nothing to dispel that perception."
 Her salary of £421 million in 2020 was 50% higher than it was in 2019, and higher than all FTSE 100 Index CEOs combined.